caspark/asteroids-macroquad/README.md

 ```

 Once the changes are committed to master* and pushed, the changes will be live at https://caspark.github.io/asteroids-macroquad/ within a minute or two.

+(* yes storing junk on master isn't great and there are better ways to deal with this in Github pages.
+But it doesn't matter for this simple case.)